rdfostrich/article-jws2018-ostrich/content/fundamentals.md

 Therefore,
 we propose a hybrid IC/CB approach similar to [](#regular-delta-chain).
-However, to avoid increasing reconstruction times, we modify the delta chain structure slightly to make these times constant _independent_ of version, similar to [aggregated deltas](cite:cites vmrdf).
+However, to avoid increasing reconstruction times, we modify the delta chain structure slightly to make these times constant, _independent_ of version, similar to [aggregated deltas](cite:cites vmrdf).
 Instead of making deltas relative to each preceding delta, we make them relative to the closest preceding snapshot in the chain, as shown in [](#alternative-delta-chain).
 This allows version reconstruction to require only at most one delta and one snapshot for any version.